Voting machines are in the news

 can be the same, thus simplifying the counting procedures.

-Counting can be done by hand or optical scanners.
+Counting can be done by hand and hand-counts can be verified by optical scanners.

 2. If we are forced to use computers to record and count our votes,